Last Updated on April 18, 2022 by Grow with Bovees

-There’s a general rule of thumb that says when you mow, you want to remove around one-third of the length of the grass blades.
+There’s a general rule of thumb that says when you mow, you want to remove around one-third of the length of the grass blades of existing lawns.

 This means that if you want your grass to grow 3 inches tall, you should mow it when it’s around 4.5 inches in height.

 Quick tip: Use a Push Reel Lawn Mower when your lawn is still new.
 These mowers are lightweight and will put the least amount of pressure on the grass.

 Leave some of the grass clippings on the lawn’s soil.
 They are naturally occurring organic matter and a great source of nutrients which aid in achieving a healthy soil.

 Laying sod or planting new grass seedlings to grow new grass isn’t that hard of a job when you know the actual steps and when you adhere to a proper lawn care and maintenance routine..